popsim-consortium/stdpopsim/docs/development.rst

 Filling out all these missing values in the tests file should get the species entirely QC'ed.
 When it's done, we'll merge the PR and the species will be official!

+Sometimes it's not clear which values to use (e.g., perhaps there are different mutation rates estimated from two different groups of samples); in such cases the original author should leave comments in the code explaining the choice, and a note in the QC issue.
+If the values that the reviewer finds still do not agree with the ones the original author found, they (and others) should discuss on github about the best values to enter; once consensus is reached these can be fixed up to agree in the QC pull request (i.e., you don't need to start another pull request to change the values in the catalog itself).

 ********************
 Adding a genetic map